TomfromBerlin/zsh-cmd-time/README.md

 When I was 53 commits ahead of [zsh-command-time plugin](https://github.com/popstas/zsh-command-time), the code between the two branches differed greatly and it would break [zsh-command-time plugin](https://github.com/popstas/zsh-command-time) if it were merged with my code.
 In addition, his repository no longer seems to be maintained, so I decided to decouple this repository from its origin and create a standalone repository.
 Nevertheless, popstas deserves most of the credits, because without his code, zsh-cmd-time would not exist at all.

-Two points distinguish this fork from the original.
+## What distinguish this fork from the original?

 One is that the original is bash-compatible.
 Unfortunately, this is not possible with this repository without bloating the code.
 That is, this plugin runs only with the Z Shell without any problems.

 The orignal plugin, on the other hand, only displays whole seconds.
 This fork __can__ display fractions of seconds.
 It's up to you whether you want that or not.

+In addition, the original is somewhat easier to configure with regard to the color scheme and the output whether very short program execution times should be displayed.

 ## Installation